 Not feeling crafty?
 Research your theme on Esty.
 There are so many other crafty mamas out there, which I am ever so grateful for, and it is wonderful when moms can support one another.

 So now that you have the tools and inspiration, start planning.
 Oh, and one last tip.
-Designate a photographer (or book my amazing friend Tracy from Unsweetened T Photography who takes such fun smash cake photos) so that you can relax and enjoy the party and have great photos that show all of your hard work in honoring the first year of your little one.
+Designate a photographer (Lori Sapio, TK Photography, and Kristen Lisa Photography are some of our favorites) so that you can relax and enjoy the party and have great photos that show all of your hard work in honoring the first year of your little one.
 Oh, and don’t worry, no one expects you to do this next year.
 The second birthday party is truly a piece of cake.
 We are going on vacation instead of having a huge 2nd birthday party for our little guy…Mama needs a tan!